 Neuromuscular disorders – ranging from muscular dystrophies (Duchenne and myotonic muscular dystrophy) to inflammatory muscle diseases (polymyositis, dermatomyositis and inclusion body myositis) – are difficult to diagnose and require careful clinical assessment.
-The medical experts at Atlantic Health System Neuroscience's Neuromuscular Disorders Program specialize in diagnosing neuromuscular disorders using detailed evaluations, including specific blood tests, muscle biopsy, and electromyography (EMG) to identify each patient’s condition and develop the most effective treatment plan.
+Atlantic Health System Neuroscience's Neuromuscular Disorders Program specializes in diagnosing neuromuscular disorders using detailed evaluations, including specific blood tests, muscle biopsy, and electromyography (EMG) to identify each patient’s condition and develop the most effective treatment plan.

 EMG and Nerve Conduction Studies